The Investment Fraud Special Advisory Committee

 Welcome to the Investment Fraud Committee

 The Investment Fraud Committee is a distinguished advisory body within Parliament’s APPG on Investment Fraud and Fairer Financial Services.
-We work to protect investors and pension savers defrauded by rogue advisers, push for fairer tax treatment, and expose regulatory and enforcement failures.
-Through Parliamentary debates, expert events, and influential publications, we campaign to ensure victims are heard, supported, and recognised at the highest levels.
+We work to protect investors and pension savers from being defrauded by rogue advisers, push for fairer tax treatment for victims, and expose regulatory and enforcement failures in this area.
+Through Parliamentary debates, expert events, and influential publications, we campaign to ensure victims are heard, supported, and recognised at the highest levels in UK government.

 MORE ABOUT US